statsig-io/docs/docs/segments/add-rule.md

+---
+title: Adding Rules
+sidebar_label: Add rule
+slug: /segments/add-rule
+---
-### Create a rule for a segment
+## Create a rule for a segment

-A rules defines the criteria for which users are included in a segment.
+A rule defines the criteria for which users are included in a segment.
 To add a rule to a segment,
 - Log into the Statsig console at https://console.statsig.com
 - On the left-hand navigation panel, select **Segments**
 - Select the segment where you want to add a rule